-Participants will have OAG of any type, including primary and secondary OAG, or primary angle closure with raised IOP with or without glaucoma (PAC-OHT or PACG).
-Secondary forms of angle closure will be excluded.
-As there are no universally-accepted criteria by which glaucoma may be defined, we will permit studies to use their own definitions of glaucoma.
+Participants will have OAG of any type, including primary and secondary OAG.
+Closed angle glaucoma will be excluded.
+As there are no universally-accepted criteria by which glaucoma may be defined, we will permit studies to use their own definitions of glaucoma (provided these are clearly stated).
 In addition, participants with ocular hypertension, normal tension glaucoma, or possible glaucoma (suspects for glaucoma) will be included.
 We will not apply any restrictions regarding location, setting, or demographic factors.